-The objective of this article is to evaluate critically different procedures for estimating non-stationary extreme value models.
-We quantify the extent to which extreme value analysis of samples of peaks over threshold exhibiting clear non-stationarity with respect to covariates, such as those in Figure 1 or simulation case studies in Section 3 below, is influenced by a particular choice of model parameterisation or inference method.
-The 6 simulation case studies introduced in Section 3 are constructed to reflect the general features of the samples in Figure 1, with the advantage that the statistical characteristics of the case studies are known exactly, allowing objective evaluation and comparison of competing methods of model parameterisation and inference.
-Our aim is that the results of this study are generally informative about any application of non-stationary extreme value analysis.
-We generate sample realisations from generalised Pareto distributions, the parameters of which are smooth functions of a single smooth periodic covariate.
-Then we estimate extreme value models (a) using Constant, Fourier, B-spline and Gaussian Process parameterisations for the functional forms of generalised Pareto parameters with respect to covariate and (b) maximum likelihood and Bayesian inference procedures.
-We evaluate the relative quality of inferences by estimating return value distributions for the response corresponding to a time period of $10 \times$ the (assumed) period of the original sample, and compare estimated return values distributions with the truth using Kullback-Leibler (e.g. Perez-Cruz 2008), Cramer-von Mises (e.g. Anderson 1962) and Kolmogorov-Smirnov statistics.
+The objective of this article is to evaluate different procedures for estimating non-stationary extreme value models critically.
+We quantify the extent to which extreme value analysis of samples of peaks over threshold exhibiting clear non-stationarity with respect to covariates, such as those in Figure 1 or simulation case studies in Section 4 below, is influenced by a particular choice of model parameterisation or inference method.
+We generate sample realisations from generalised Pareto distributions, the parameters of which are smooth functions of a single smooth periodic covariate, specified to reflect the characteristics of actual samples considered in the literature in the recent past.
+Then we estimate extreme value models (1) using Constant, Fourier, B-spline and Gaussian Process parameterisations for the functional forms of generalised Pareto parameters with respect to covariate and (2) maximum likelihood and Bayesian inference procedures.
+We evaluate the relative quality of inferences by estimating return value distributions for the response corresponding to a time period of 10× the (assumed) period of the original sample, and compare estimated return values distributions with the truth using Kullback-Leibler (see e.g. Perez-Cruz [18]), Cramer-von Mises (see e.g. Anderson [2]) and Kolmogorov-Smirnov statistics.
 We cannot hope to compare all possible parameterisations, but choose four parameterisations useful in our experience.
 Similarly, there are many competing approaches for maximum likelihood and Bayesian inference, and general interest in understanding their relative characteristics.
-For example, Smith and Naylor (1987) compares maximum likelihood and Bayesian inference for the three-parameter Weibull distribution.
-In this work, we choose to compare frequentist penalised likelihood maximisation (see Section 2.3) with two Markov chain Monte Carlo (MCMC) methods of different complexities.
-Nonstationary model estimation is a growing field.
+For example, Smith and Naylor [24] compares maximum likelihood and Bayesian inference for the three-parameter Weibull distribution.
+In this work, we choose to compare frequentist penalised likelihood maximisation with two Monte Carlo Markov Chain (MCMC) methods of different complexities.
+Non-stationary model estimation is a growing field.
 There is a huge literature on still further possibilities for parametric (e.g. Chebyshev, Legendre and other polynomial forms) and non-parametric (e.g. Gauss-Markov random fields and radial basis functions) model parameterisations with respect to covariates.
-Moreover, in extreme value analysis, pre-processing of a response to near stationarity (e.g. using a Box-Cox transformation) is preferred (e.g.
+Moreover, in extreme value analysis, pre-processing of a response to near stationarity (e.g. using a Box-Cox transformation) is sometimes preferred.

 The outline of the paper is as follows.
-Section 2 outlines the different model parameterisations and inference schemes under consideration.
-Section 3 describes underlying model forms used to generate samples for inference, outlines the procedure for estimation of return value distributions and their comparison, and presents results of those comparisons.
-Section 4 provides discussion and conclusions.
+Section 2 illustrates applications of non-stationary extreme value analysis in the recent literature, motivating the model forms adopted subsequently in Section 4.1.
+Section 3 outlines the different model parameterisations and inference schemes under consideration.
+Section 4 describes underlying model forms used to generate samples for inference, outlines the procedure for estimation of return value distributions and their comparison, and presents results of those comparisons.
+Section 5 provides discussion and conclusions.